Today we observe Veterans Day, AKA Armistice Day, which marks the end of the first World War.

 Dulce et Decorum est is a poem written by poet Wilfred Owen in 1917, during the War, and published posthumously in 1920.
 Owen’s poem is known for its horrific imagery and condemnation of war.

-They don’t use poison gas any more (attention, Saddam Hussein) but phosphorous flares and drone strikes aren’t much fun either.
+They don’t use poison gas any more (attention, Bashar Al-Assad in Syria) but phosphorous flares and drone strikes aren’t much fun either.

 POCHO dedicates this poem to all our veterans in gratitude for their service and sacrifice and with the hope no child will ever be sent into war again.